Top 5 Challenges for Machine Learning Projects

 The research shows artificial intelligence usually causes fear and other negative emotions in people.
 People are afraid of an object looking and behaving "almost like a human."
 The phenomenon is called "uncanny valley".

 We accept machines that act like machines, but not the ones that do the human stuff, like talking, smiling, singing or painting.
-Of course, this may change with time, as new generations grow up in a digital environment, where they interact with robots and algorithms.
+Of course, this may change with time, as new generations grow up in a digital environment, where they interact with robots and machine learning algorithms.

 Talent deficit